eigengo/opensourcejournal/monoids/monoids.md

 r <> mempty = r
 ```

-Et voilà, the Monoid is served!
+Et voilà, the _monoid_ is served!
 We can of course do the
-same for multiplication:
+same for multiplication, picking up from were we left the
+previous snippet:

 ```
 newtype MyProd = MyProd { getProd :: Int } deriving (Show)